nuntiodev/hera-sdks/README.md

-# Softcorp Micro Blocks
+# Nuntio Blocks
-This project contains protobuf files used in *Softcorp Block* projects.
+This project contains protobuf files used in *Nuntio Block* projects.